Is it Chlamydia or Yeast Infection?

-Vaginal symptoms, such as abnormal discharge, itching and redness are usually a sign of infection.
+Vaginal symptoms, such as abnormal discharge, itching, and redness are usually a sign of infection.
 There are many types of vaginal infections, such as bacterial vaginosis, vaginal yeast infection and sexually transmitted diseases.
 It’s not always easy to establish what kind of infection you’re suffering from without being seen by a doctor.
-Research shows that about a fifth of women who think they’ve got a yeast infection, are actually suffering from a different type of infection.
+Research shows that about a fifth of women who think they’ve got a yeast infection is actually suffering from a different type of infection.

 Chlamydia is fortunately easy to treat with antibiotics prescribed by your doctor.
 The most common are: